aurora-arg/pyebfgen/UserGuide.md

 selected the class of license they hold otherwise it will cause an error in the application when it’s uploaded for batch processing with the FCC.
 Once you have selected the class of license, continue.
- - CHANGE CALLSIGN SYSTEMATICALLY?:  So, if the applicant has upgraded their license, performed an administrative update and asked to change their callsign to the next systematically available, you would select "Y" for yes.
+ - Change Callsign Systematically?:  If the applicant has upgraded their license, performed an administrative update and asked to change their callsign to the next systematically available, you would select "Y" for yes.
 If this is a new application, leave it blank.
 If they have upgraded their license and do